thepitcher/esnaad-code-cli-01/src/esnaad/rules/core/entity-creation.md

 - **Namespace Conventions**: Namespace must match the physical directory structure

 - **Always Create Both Files**: An entity is incomplete without its ID class

+- **Follow-up with Related Files**: After creating the entity (ID + Entity classes):
+  - If user chose **"Entity + Map"**: Proceed to create the EntityMap using `entity-map-creation.md` rules
+  - If user chose **"Entity + Map + Repository"**: Create EntityMap first, then Repository using `repository-creation.md` rules
+  - If user chose **"Complete (All + Migration)"**: Create EntityMap, then Repository, then Migration Script using `migration-script-creation.md` rules
+  - **CRITICAL**: Always create files in order: Entity → EntityMap → Repository → Migration Script
+  - Each subsequent file depends on the previous ones being created first